Non-stop flights to Oslo (OSL)

 Flights from Lithuania to Oslo

-From Vilnius, direct flights are offered by Air Baltic, Norwegian and Ryanair.
+From Palanga, direct flights are offered by Norwegian, Norwegian and Wizz Air.

 Flights from Malta to Oslo

-There is 1 airport in Malta that has a direct connection to Oslo, which is Malta.
+In Malta, the only airport that has a direct connection to Oslo is Malta.
 From Malta, direct flights are offered by Norwegian.
-This is a seasonal route that starts in June and ends in August.
+This is a seasonal route that starts in May and ends in October.

 Flights from Netherlands to Oslo

-Amsterdam is the only city in Netherlands with direct flights to Oslo.
-From Amsterdam, direct flights are offered by KLM (SkyTeam), Norwegian and SAS (Star Alliance).
+From Amsterdam, direct flights are offered by KLM (SkyTeam), Norwegian and SAS (SkyTeam).

 Flights from Poland to Oslo

-From Gdańsk, direct flights are offered by Norwegian, SAS (Star Alliance) and Wizz Air.
+From Gdańsk, direct flights are offered by LOT (Star Alliance), Norwegian and Wizz Air.

 From Krakow, you can fly non-stop with Norwegian or Wizz Air.